CocoaPods/swift/README.md

-Issue tracker for CocoaPods with Swift issues.
+Old Issue tracker for CocoaPods with Swift issues.
+Please submit issues to [CocoaPods/CocoaPods](http://github.com/cocoapods/cocoapods/issues) now.

 A common question regarding CocoaPods and Swift is which OS versions are supported.